Orange-OpenSource/conllueditor/README.md

 The table view is still *experimental*, all green fields can be edited:
 The shortcuts also work in table view, click on the ID of the word to modify via shortcuts (UPOS, XPOS, deprel, features) and type the short cut sequence.
-Cotrl-click on an ID does not unmakr the token after applying a shortcut.
+Ctrl-click on an ID does not unmark the token after applying a shortcut.
 This allows to apply several shortcuts on the same word.
 Columns can be made larger or narrower by using the buttons `+` and `-`.

 ![Edit screen (flat graph)](doc/table.png)